 Therefore, in 1991, led by its first president Dr. Roland Rauchholz, the school added a new campus on the island of Guam, a more western and accessible location, and MIBS became Pacific Islands Bible College (PIBC).
 The campus formerly called MIBS on the island of Tol became a branch campus.
-PIBC began offering formerly called MIBS on the island of Tol became a branch campus.
 PIBC began offering certificate and diploma programs in Biblical Studies and thereafter the Associate of Arts and Bachelor of Arts degrees.

 Under the leadership of PIBC's second president Dr. William Wood (1995-2002) the Guam campus moved from rented facilities onto its present campus in Mangilao, which was purchased in 1997, and began operations there in the Fall of 1999.
 The school's third president, Dr. David Owen, led the school from 2003 through 2016.
-Reverend Howard Merrell served first as interim president, and then president from 2017 to 2021.
-In Summer 2021, we welcomed Dr. Mihamm Kim-Rauchholz to PIU as our president.